DanWahlin/Getting-Started-With-TypeScript/README.md

 # Getting Started with TypeScript

-Simple examples to help you learn how to get started with TypeScript in your projects.
+Simple examples to help you learn how to get started using TypeScript in your projects.